-He embarked on the gypsy life of a railroad man, working for the Gulf, Colorado & Santa Fe; Tennessee Midland; Seaboard Air Line; Chesapeake & Ohio; Ohio & Southern; Cleveland, Akron & Columbus; Mobile & Ohio, and Missouri Pacific railroads.
+Early on he lived the gypsy life of a railroad man, working for the Gulf, Colorado & Santa Fe; Tennessee Midland; Seaboard Air Line; Chesapeake & Ohio; Ohio & Southern; Cleveland, Akron & Columbus; Mobile & Ohio, and Missouri Pacific railroads.

 In 1906 he was thirty-seven and knew the railroad business from the ballast up.
 He was elected vice president of the Union Railway Company of Memphis.
 He became president in 1907.
 He held that position until 1915, when he moved to Texas to join the Texas & Pacific railroad as assistant to the vice president.

 In 1916 he was promoted to vice president.